-The work study application is available through the Carilion Clinic website.
-To go directly to the application, click here.
+The work study application can be accessed through the Carilion Clinic website here.
+Look for "Student Temporary."

 Federal Work Study Checklist

 Below are the steps towards obtaining a Work Study position through the Jefferson College of Health Sciences.
 Work Study is made up of two possible locations and two possible funding sources.
 Work Study positions can be either on or off campus, and can be made up of either Federal Work Study or Campus Work Study funds (the former is funded by the Federal government; the latter is funded by the institution).
 Regardless of location or funding source, the follow steps should be taken to obtain a position.

 Step 1: Fill out the FAFSA

 - Eligibility for the Federal Work Study program is determined by the results of your Free Application for Federal Student Aid (FAFSA).